 Backing up settings from system normally doesn't need administrator privileges, even for those system-wide settings.
 Only a few special setting items require ExSB to be run as admin to correctly gather settings for backup, such as Windows\Disabled Events, Windows\Disabled Tasks.

-Some setting items, for example Windows\File Explorer, contain both per user and system wide settings, so that they also require admin privileges for restoring.
+Some setting items, for example, Windows\File Explorer, contain both per-user and system-wide settings, so they also require admin privileges for restoring.

-Note: after re-launched, ExSB does not resume the previous step for backup, nor it keeps the loaded data for restore.
+Note: After it's re-launched, ExSB does not resume the previous step for backup, nor does it keep the loaded data for restore.
 You will need to start backup or load backup data again.
-However, ExSB will keep last selection states of setting items for backup, so you can simply click "Start Backup" to continue.
+However, ExSB will keep the last selection states of setting items for backup, so you can simply click "Start Backup" to continue.

-Backup when I choose no: if you enabled this check box then chose "No" to deny the re-launch request, it forces ExSB to perform backing up or restoring in limited environment, instead of canceling the operation.
-However, it normally will fail due to lack of enough permissions.
+Backup when I choose no: if you enabled this check box and later chose "No" to deny the re-launch request, it forces ExSB to perform backing up or restoring in a limited environment, instead of canceling the operation.
+However, it normally will fail due to the lack of enough permissions.

 After ExSB restored settings from a backup, it may ask your confirmation to restart computer or reload shell, so that the restored settings can actually apply to the system.